-Every trainer, fitness enthusiast and self proclaimed gymrat has their own special way of explaining things.
-Without using a great deal of complex, scientific mumbo jumbo, I will begin by saying the human body is complex.
+They suck.
+And you know when you’ve reached one.
+I try and avoid a great deal of complex, scientific mumbo jumbo.
+I believe in science yes.
+So I will begin by saying the human body is complex.
 It also has an amazing ability to adapt to whatever it is we are doing to it.
 NASM describes something known as SAID, or Specific Adaptations of Imposed Demands. “….our body gets better and more efficient the more it is exposed to the same stimulus.”

 Legend Frank Zane once said, “A lot of guys have better genes but if you work hard and consistently, you can outperform them.”
 Never one to enjoy being stuck – nor do I know anyone that does – and also knowing the signs, once I feel like my progress begins to stall I consult my fitness rolodex to shake things up.